matias-casal/geminiSH/README.md

 1. **Install Dependencies**: Ensure you have the required Python libraries installed.
 You can find a list of dependencies in the `requirements.txt` file (to be created).
 2. **Configure Gemini SH**:
    - Set your Google Gemini API key in `config.json` or as an environment variable (`GOOGLE_API_KEY`).
-   - Customize the `system_instructions.md` file with your desired prompts and guidelines for the Gemini model.
-   - Configure other system settings in `config.json` as needed.
+   - Configure other system settings in `config.json` if its needed.
 3. **Add Custom Functions**:
    - Create Python scripts in the `functions` directory, defining your desired functions.
    - Use docstrings to provide clear and comprehensive descriptions of each function for the model to understand.